 The charts above provide evidence regarding the expansion of female labor supply via higher participation rates.
 But this is of course only one way of measuring market supply.
 What about the number of hours worked?
 This is a relevant question since working hours for the general population decreased substantially in rich countries as they increased their productivity throughout the 20th century.

-The following chart provides some clues.
+The chart here provides some clues.
 It shows several decades of changing average weekly hours worked for women in a selection of OECD countries.
 As we can see, most countries show negative trends, which is consistent with the trends for the population as a whole.
 However, some of these trends are still remarkable if we take into account the substantial increase in female participation taking place at the same time.

 Consider the case of Spain: in the period 1987-2016, weekly work in a main job decreased from about 39 hours, to about 35 hours; while participation rates for women increased from 32% to 54% in the same period.